dnmfarrell/jp/README.md

     2
     1

+Empty do blocks can be used as "no ops", like when you want to reverse an object:

+    jp -P [1,2,3] .map .do .done .collect
+    [3,2,1]

 #### .if
 Pops the top stack item and if it is true, evaluates the next expression, otherwise ignoring it.